If you could re-invent the entire Internet, starting all over again with security in mind, what would you do?

 - Our favorite suggestion was about looking to biomimicry and our millions of years of evolution to help us build an Internet that could learn to evolve on its own.
 The issue is that history has given us tectonic shifts that come all at once and don’t necessarily evolve gradually.
 Could a security system be built to adapt in that manner?

-Creative Commons photo attribution to Joybot.
+Creative Commons photo attribution with logo addition to Joybot.